 The characters that separate tokens for history_tokenize().
-The default value is " $t\n()<>;&|".$ char history_search_delimiter_chars char history_no_expand_chars The list of characters which inhibit history expansion if found immediately following history_expansion_char.
-The default is space, tab, newline, carriage return, and '='.
+The default value is "\t\n()<>;&|".

+char history_search_delimiter_chars

 The list of additional characters which can delimit a history search string, in addition to space, TAB, ':' and '?' in the case of a substring search.
 The default is empty.